Bulldust

 Bulldust or bull dust is a fine, soft and powdery red aeolian dust that is common across Australia, especially in the Outback and desert.
-Bulldust is a type of fugitive dust that when disturbed can have dangerous effects.
-Bulldust is common on remote roads, especially in the far north of Australia where the wet and dry season can cause the roads to either be boggy or very dry.
-Bulldust is also an Australian colloquial term and euphemism.
-Both meanings of the term originated in the 1920s.
+It is a type of fugitive dust that, when disturbed, can have dangerous effects.
+It is common on remote roads, especially in the far north of Australia where the wet and dry season can cause the roads to either be boggy or very dry.
+The term originated in the 1920s.

 Causes and general description

-Most soils in Australia have no structure, and their surface often contains medium to high amounts of fine sand.
-Because of the lack of structure when compressed or disturbed, bulldust will form.
+Most soils in Australia have no cohesive structure and their surface often contains medium to high amounts of fine sand.
+Because of the lack of cohesion when compressed or disturbed, bulldust will form.
 These disturbances can be anything that breaks up the track surface, such as a car or vehicle driving along a road, or a pack of animals such as camels running through the desert.
 Once the road surface has been disturbed, the bulldust particles released into the air can remain suspended for up to several minutes.
 The dust will then resettle on the road surface, vegetation, and passing cars or vehicles.
 This can occur in dry areas such as the Outback, arid Australia, or when there has been an extended dry season in a normally damper area.

 Bulldust can be identified when driving, by the softness of the road; it is visually similar to that of soft sand.
 From a distance, bulldust may appear to be settled, but once disturbed it billows up to form a dust cloud.
 The road has noticeable soft bumps and slumps caused by tyre tracks; the road surface resembles soft waves, which are caused by wheel ruts which have left depressions in the sand-like surface.

 Bulldust can range in intensity, from shallow slumps which range between a few centimetres deep with soft dusty edges, to more dangerous slumps ranging over 30 centimetres with a rock-hard edge.

 Effects

 Bulldust can be problematic for people who drive through it, especially people with respiratory illnesses, sometimes causing coughing and sneezing, as well as damage to a car and impairing the ability to drive.
 In extreme cases, temporary loss of vision can cause car accidents such as rollovers, or can cause someone to hit vegetation or an animal such as a kangaroo, which can significantly damage a car and kill the animal.
-A bulldust hole can also significantly damage a car if the necessary precautions are not taken.
+A concealed pothole can also significantly damage a car if the necessary precautions are not taken.
 Bulldust can cause a variety of other issues for those who are conducting engineering explorations and for farmers, as the dust can ruin crops, damage equipment, and, due to its unstable nature on roads, cause issues for transportation.